b-robotized/b_ctrldbox_commissioning/docs/SETUP_COMMMISSIONING.md

 # 2. Usage

-These are the commands for using the container

 ### 2.1 Start the container: `start.sh`

-Upon first start, the container will be downloaded from our container repository.
+Upon first start, the container image will be automatically pulled from the public container registry.
+On subsequent starts, the locally cached image is used.

-The container also creates the necessary network configuration on the host PC
 ```
 ./start.sh
 ```